 The other aspect of Rest is to ensure that we are taking adequate breaks/vacations – either every week or an annual basis.
 We have all felt the immediate effects of taking a vacation, and how energized we feel about returning to work.

 If you are constantly feeling demotivated and lazy – it is a good idea to take a moment to reflect.
 Maybe you are burnt out and over-worked.

 Recently my buddy suggested we go to an All-You-Can Korean Grillhouse here in Toronto.
 It was a Sunday and the price was cheap (all-you-can-eat for $13).
 Are you kidding me?

 Anyway, we decided to splurge.
 I forgot how much meat I had eaten on that particular day, probably 5 pounds of meat (not exaggerating).
 Towards the end of the meal, I know I was in trouble.
 I could not even stand up.
 I was exhausted.

 My Sunday afternoon was ruined after that.
 All I could do was sit on the couch and watch TV.
 I had my Homer Simpson moment.

-Ever since Steve Jobs delivered the famous Stanford Commencement speech – there is no shortage of literature that talks about the idea of passion.
+Ever since Steve Jobs delivered the famous Stanford Commencement speech – no shortage of literature talks about the idea of passion.
 And how one must choose the work that he/she loves to do.